Temporal Reach-Avoid-Stay Control for Differential Drive Systems via Spatiotemporal Tubes: Case Studies

 The synthesized spatiotemporal tube (STT) is shown in Fig.~\ref{fig:sim1}(a), and the corresponding robot trajectory under the proposed control law is shown in Fig.~\ref{fig:sim1}(d).
 The distance and orientation errors, $e_d$ and $e_\theta$, along with their funnel bounds $\rho_d(t)$ and $\rho_\theta(t)$, are plotted in Fig.~\ref{fig:sim1}(b)--(c).
 Both errors remain strictly within their funnels, confirming that the robot safely and successfully completes the sequence of reach-avoid-stay tasks within the prescribed time.
+The offline tube synthesis time is $2.081$ seconds for all the missions and per-step online controller synthesis time is $6.34$ $\mu$sec.